 At Cass, there are plenty of opportunities for everyone to get involved with something they are passionate about.
 I am grateful for this amazing life experience and I look forward to what the next semester holds.

-One important thing I’ve learnt from studying Marketing Strategy and Innovation at Cass is that there is really nothing quite like teamwork.
+One important thing I’ve learnt from studying the MSc Marketing Strategy and Innovation at Cass is that there is really nothing quite like teamwork.
 Working in a group is by no means an easy feat, but it is an incredibly rewarding one nonetheless.
 There are multiple factors to consider, such as individual weaknesses and strengths, meeting times, goals and deadlines.

 To give a brief overview of the first term, we have five modules to get through: ‘Marketing Fundamentals’, ‘Marketing Strategy and Practice’, ‘Creativity.
 Innovation.
 Design’, ‘Essentials of Accounting and Finance’ and ‘Market Research’.
 The majority of our work has been group assignments.
 For instance, in the second module, we have to participate in a business simulation for which you have to imagine that your team have been recruited as Marketing Managers for a division of a large diversified firm.
 For this project, our group sat down and discussed our goals for the coming months.
 We aimed for a distinction grade by Christmas and decided to meet twice a week to discuss our workload.
 Little did we know by week two of term that this idea would result in us meeting five days a week, to such an extent that I was considering bringing a sleeping bag and a flask of tea!
 Having said that, every group works differently, but for us we excelled by working together in a study room as opposed to working individually.